 Get some Euros prior to flying and talk to your bank(s)

-The travel company recommended getting Euros before leaving the states because we were going to hit the ground running in Rome and might not have time to find an ATM.
+The travel company we used for our cruise recommended getting Euros before leaving the states.
+We were going to hit the ground running in Rome and might not have time to find an ATM.
 While it’s fairly easy to find ATMs in tourist areas in Europe, it’s just simpler to take out money ahead of time and avoid the hassle of finding machines, paying fees, etc., especially during the first day or two of the trip.
 We took out 300 Euro, which was just about right for us.
 If you’re planning to shop and dine in the ports every day, most likely you’ll need more cash.